Q: Are cheques a type of bill of exchange and were developed as a way to make payments without the need to carry large amounts of money? ¶

 A: Yes, and are governed by Kogitte Law.

-Q: Are cheques still widely used for government cheques? ¶
+Q: Are cheques still used for government payments? ¶

-A: Yes, and payroll, rent, and utility bill payments, though direct deposits and online/telephone bill payments are also widely and increasingly used.
+A: Yes, and payroll, rent, and utility bill payments, though direct deposits and online/telephone bill payments are more widely and increasingly used.